 How it works

-The Rule Engine will give you the option of linking an external Google spreadsheet to a specific recipe.
-While building the recipe you can access the data columns from the spreadsheet and use them in rules.
+The Rule Engine will give you the option of linking an external Google spreadsheet to a specific strategy.
+While building the strategy you can access the data columns from the spreadsheet and use them in rules.

 Setting up the Spreadsheet